 Initiative 1.1.3 Improve peak weekday service to 45 minutes or better on CAT routes.
-Partial PTNE has evaluated peak service and implemented increased frequency to route 11 during peak hours.
+Partial PTNE has evaluated peak service and implemented increased frequency toroute 11 during peak hours.
+100% of the identified frequency enhancements for FY22 has been achieved.
 The completion of increased frequency along some routes is not scheduled for implementation until future progress reports.
 PTNE staff will continue to seek additional funding.
 Implement 30% of route frequency enhancement noted in the Implementation plan.
 Initiative 1.1.4 Evaluate the feasibility of premium transit services, such as bus rapid transit (BRT) within corridors where density of demand and activity warrants frequent service.
 No The Plan does not contain an implementation year for this initiative.
 A study is being worked on between CAT and the Collier MPO to look into regional travel which may include BRT as an option if warranted.
 Complete Regional Study by 2024 and evaluate bus rapid transit as part of study.
 Initiative 1.1.5 Provide mobility-on-demand service in areas with lower density of demand than is productive for fixed-route service and to access areas that are not able to be served by fixed-route.
 2029 Areas have been identified for potential MOD.
 This type of service will have to be further evaluated and funding identified before it can be implemented.
 Implement 2 MOD projects from the implementation plan by 2029.
-Objective 1.2 Provide adequate bus stop amenit guidelines within available fiscal ca • ling to bus stop threshold and accessibility Initiative 1.2.1 Pursue funding to maintain and improve existing bus stops.
+Objective 1.2 Provide adequate bus stop ameni available fiscal capacity. ties at all stops accord ling to bus stop threshold and accessibility guid elines within Initiative 1.2.1 Pursue funding to maintain and improve existing bus stops.
 Ongoing Collier County pursues funding for improvements to bus stops on an ongoing basis.
 A portion of 5307 is dedicated to bus stop improvements and 5339 has been applied for the purpose of bus stop improvements.
-Current Average OCR Status is Good.
+Current Average OCR Status is Good, which exceeds the target.
 Maintain Cartegraph Overall Condition Rating (OCR) of Average as an accumulative average of all bus stops.
 Initiative 1.2.2 Install and maintain bus stop amenities according to an ADA compliant Passenger Amenities Ongoing CAT has developed an Amenities Program, to identify future bus stop improvements and standards.
 As funding becomes Install a minimum of ten ADA-